objecthub/swift-lisppad-ios/LispPad/Resources/Documentation/Libraries/(lispkit prolog).md

               (%knows person 'Prolog))))
 ```

-This defines the predicate `%computer‑literate` in terms of the predicate `%knows`.
+This defines the predicate `%computer-literate` in terms of the predicate `%knows`.
 In effect, a person is defined as computer-literate if they know TeX and Scheme, _or_ TeX and Prolog.

 Note that this use of `%rel` employs a local _logic variable_ called person.
 In general, a `%rel`-expression can have a list of symbols as its second subform.
 These name new logic variables that can be used within the body of the `%rel`.
 The following query can now be answered: